 Both large and small companies want to hire employees in Ireland and around the world, but are unsure of how to navigate the country’s payroll and labor laws.
 Via makes hiring your workforce in Ireland and building your global team seamless.
 Our easy-to-use platform helps you manage the local HR processes for benefits such as private insurance, international payroll services, background checks, and more.
 We have a local team of lawyers and on-the ground experts that understand compliance as you expand abroad.

-As your employer-or-record/entity in Ireland, Via assumes full responsibility for employment liability, so that you can focus on what matters: recruiting and managing your global workforce.
+As your employer-of-record/entity in Ireland, Via assumes responsibility for employment liability, so that you can focus on what matters: recruiting and managing your global workforce.

 With Via’s transparent pricing, you can pay full-time employees or contractors in Ireland with no hidden set-up fees, no foreign exchange or transaction fees, and no minimums–start with 1 employee and scale up at your own pace.